Voter FAQs - Early Voting

 No. Under Arizona law, before an early ballot may be accepted for tabulation, the Recorder’s Office is required to compare the signature on the early ballot affidavit with the signature on the voter’s registration form.
 This comparison confirms that the voter is the person who actually voted the ballot.
 If the white affidavit envelope is not signed and returned with the ballot, the ballot must be rejected and will not be counted.

 Anonymity of the ballot is protected in the manner that the early ballots are processed after the signature is verified.
-The processing is conducted by the Pima County Division of Elections which is a separate department from the Recorder’s Office.
-Further details on how they protect anonymity of the ballot should be obtained from that department by calling 351-6830.
+The processing is conducted by the Pima County Elections Department which is a separate department from the Recorder’s Office.
+Further details on how they protect anonymity of the ballot should be obtained from that department by calling 724-6830.

 Why do you recommend that I use blue or black ink to mark my ballot?

 Since ballots frequently have issues or candidates printed on both sides of the ballot, you want to be certain to use a marking device that does not “bleed through” to the other side since this could cause the bleed through marking to be interpreted as a vote.
-We therefore strongly suggest that you do not use felt tip markers.
+We therefore strongly suggest that you do not use felt tip markers such as magic markers or Sharpies.
 Stray marks of any kind should be kept to a minimum.
 Once again, the safest choice is a standard blue or black ink ball point pen.

 I made a mistake on my ballot.
 What do I do now?